transcom/mymove-docs/docs/backend/guides/ghc/ghc-invoicing-packages.md

 ## [MilMove GHC FuelPrice](https://github.com/transcom/mymove/tree/master/pkg/services/ghcdieselfuelprice)

 The GHC FuelPrice service is utilized by the milmove-task command `save_ghc_fuel_price_data.go`.
-It calls the EIA API v2.1.0 to retrieve the weekly No. 2 diesel fuel price for the U.S. You can access their [technical documentation here](https://www.eia.gov/opendata/documentation.php).
+This is run daily via an AWS ECS task.
+It calls the EIA API v2.1.0 to retrieve the weekly No. 2 diesel fuel price for the U.S. This weekly price is used in the pricing calculations for service items.
+You can access their [technical documentation here](https://www.eia.gov/opendata/documentation.php).
 With version 2.1.0 the EIA API added the `seriesid` endpoint.
 This allows us to use the `series_id` url parameter that we used in the v1 api as a keyword path parameter.
 The specific path we use is `https://api.eia.gov/v2/seriesid/PET.EMD_EPD2D_PTE_NUS_DPG.W`.

 The package is made up of four main files and accompanying test files:
 * ghc_diesel_fuel_price_data.go